Rohan-Badhe/Rohan-Badhe/README.md

 - 👋 Hi, I’m @Rohan-Badhe
 - 👀 I’m interested in coding, exploring new technologies, and creating impactful projects.
-- 🌱 I’m currently learning advanced Java (including JDBC) and backend development.
+- 🌱 I’m currently learning frameworks of Js and backend development.
 - 💞️ I’m looking to collaborate on open-source projects and innovative web or mobile applications.
 - 📫 How to reach me:
   - Email: rohanbadhe97@gmail.com